getify/You-Dont-Know-JS/scope-closures/apB.md

 The general approach I used here for each utility was:

-1. wrap an IIFE to define the scope for the cache variable to reside
+1. Wrap an IIFE to define the scope for the cache variable to reside.

-2. on each underlying call, first check the cache and if present, return
+2. On each underlying call, first check the cache and if present, return.

-3. at each place where a `return` was happening originally, assign to the cache and just return the results of that assignment operation -- this is a space savings trick mostly just for brevity in the book.
+3. At each place where a `return` was happening originally, assign to the cache and just return the results of that assignment operation—this is a space savings trick mostly just for brevity in the book.

 I also renamed the inner function from `factorize(..)` to `findFactors(..)`.
 That's not technically necessary, but it helps it make clearer which function the recursive calls are.